aptech/docs/docs/CR-intquad2.rst

 ::

-    //Define function to be integrated that takes an additional argument proc f(x,y,a);
+    // Define function to be integrated that takes an additional argument proc f(x,y,a);
        retp(x .* sin(a .* x + y));
     endp;

-    //Limits of integration
+    // Limits of integration
     xlim = { 1, 0 };
     ylim = { 1, 0 };

-    //Assign extra scalar argument
+    // Assign extra scalar argument
     a = pi/2;

-    //Calculate integral
+    // Calculate integral
     ans = intquad2(&f, xlim, ylim, a);

 After the code above, *ans* should equal: